coder-chick/Barnes-Noble-Marketing-Plan-Reimagining-Bookstore-Magic/README.md

 # 📚 Barnes & Noble Marketing Plan: A Modern Revival of Bookstores 🚀

 Welcome to the **Barnes & Noble Marketing Plan Project**, where innovation meets nostalgia!
-This project outlines a comprehensive strategy to rejuvenate Barnes & Noble, leveraging cutting-edge marketing techniques and a blend of traditional and modern retail strategies. 🌟
+This project outlines a comprehensive strategy to rejuvenate Barnes & Noble, leveraging cutting-edge marketing techniques and a blend of traditional and modern retail strategies. 🌟 This was my capstone submission for my MBA

 ---